random-geek/morelights/crafts.md

 Minetest Game, Hades Revisited: Craft from one steel and one tin ingot.

 MineClone 2: Craft from one iron ingot and one redstone.

+If `basic_materials` is installed, its Brass Ingot will be used instead.

 ### Brass Chain